akshita-k06/SVPCET-Hackathon-The-Hack-Backpackers-02/README.md

 ## Website link

-To see our website, please check out our website link : http://socialshout.psmweb.in/
+To see our porject, please check out our website link : http://socialshout.psmweb.in/

 ## Video Link